15 Reasons You'll Regret an RV in Retirement

 If you’re work-weary and ready for retirement, the call of the open road might beckon you to saddle up in a recreational vehicle and take off.
 No 9-to-5, the kids are grown and gone and the RV life seems compelling.
 Sell the house and move on!

 If you’re feeling that way, you aren’t alone.
-According to a 2021 study by the RV Industry Association, RV ownership in the U.S. shot up 62% over the previous 20 years, and a record 11.2 million households owned an RV in 2021.
-Additionally, Progressive has also seen a steady increase in the number of full-time RV policies sold since 2009.
+According to a 2021 study by the RV Industry Association (the most recently available information), RV ownership in the U.S. shot up 62% over the previous 20 years, and in 2021, a record 11.2 million households owned an RV.
+Sales at many RV dealerships spiked partly because of the coronavirus pandemic, but Progressive has seen a steady increase in the number of full-time RV policies sold since 2009.

 Bob Niedt